pymupdf/PyMuPDF-Optional-Material/docs/matrix.rst

       A "sequence" must be any Python sequence object with exactly 6 float entries (see :ref:`SequenceTypes`).

       ``fitz.Matrix(1, 1)``, ``fitz.Matrix(0.0)`` and ``fitz.Matrix(fitz.Identity)`` create modifyable versions of the :ref:`Identity` matrix, which looks like ``[1, 0, 0, 1, 0, 0]``.

+   .. method:: norm()

+      .. versionadded:: 1.16.0 Return the Euclidean norm of the matrix as a vector.

    .. method:: preRotate(deg)